greyhwndz/awesome-elixir-posts/README.md

 ### 2016-07-06
 * [insanity with elixir + phoenix + postgresql](http://www.brightball.com/articles/insanity-with-elixir-phoenix-postgresql) by Barry Jones
 * [Understanding deps and applications in your Mixfile](http://blog.plataformatec.com.br/2016/07/understanding-deps-and-applications-in-your-mixfile/) by João Britto

+### 2016-07-02
+* [Sending emails with Elixir/Phoenix And Mailgun](https://medium.com/@Stephanbv/sending-emails-with-phoenix-elixir-ad43292be31f) by Stephan Bakkelund Valois

 ### 2016-06-30